 - You will have better milk supply

 What Should be Done to Have a Proper Postpartum Care

 - Eat confinement food.
-Avoid cooling stuffs such as cold drinks, fruits.
-Consume warming food like hot soups, hot non caffeine drinks, stews or even some tonic wine.
+Avoid cooling stuff such as cold drinks, fruits.
+Consume warming food like hot soups, hot non-caffeine drinks, stews or even some tonic wine.

 - Do not diet.
 Have regular three meals with some snack breaks throughout the day

 - Have ample rest.
 Catch up on short naps throughout the day